WeblateOrg/weblate/docs/api.rst

         parameter differs and without such parameter you get translation file as stored in VCS.

+    :resheader Last-Modified: Timestamp of last change to this file.
+    :reqheader If-Modified-Since: Skips response if the file has not been modified since that time.

     :query format: File format to use; if not specified no format conversion happens; see :ref:`download` for supported formats
     :query string q: Filter downloaded strings, see :ref:`search`, only applicable when conversion is in place (``format`` is specified).